-- 164 I am required to consider whether the Reference Area should be extended beyond the Tivetshalls Neighbourhood - 165 I consider the Neighbourhood Area to appropriate and there is no substantive evidence to demorphrate that his is no the case. - 166 Consequently, I recommend that the Plan should proceed to a Referendum based on the Tivetshalls Neigh arhood 🖊 a approved in July 2020.
+- 164 I am required to consider whether the Referendum Area should be extended beyond the Tivetshalls Neighbourhood Area. - 165 I consider the Neighbourhood Area to be appropriate and there is no substantive evidence to demonstrate that this is not the case. - 166 Consequently, I recommend that the Plan should proceed to a Referendum based on the Tivetshalls Neighbourhood Area approved in July 2020.